Savory/docs/src/cli.md

 ---
 ## Overview

-The [Danet CLI](https://github.com/Savory/Danet-CLI) is a command-line interface tool that helps you to initialize your Danet applications.
+The [Danet CLI](https://github.com/Savory/Danet-CLI) is a command-line interface tool that helps you to initialize, run and bundle your Danet applications.

-In the future, it will assist in multiple ways, including scaffolding the project, serving it in development mode, and building and bundling the application for production distribution.
-It embodies best-practice architectural patterns to encourage well-structured apps.
+In the future, it will allow creating modules/controllers/services.Project created with the CLI embody best-practice architectural patterns to encourage well-structured apps.

 ## Installation